deltegui/deltegui/README.md

 Hi!
-I'm Diego.
 I'm a full-stack web developer with a strong interest in systems programming (emulators, compilers, interpreters).
 Recently, I've also started exploring embedded systems to deepen my understanding of software at the hardware level.
 I focus on writing high-quality, maintainable code by applying clean architecture, refactoring, testing, and other best practices.
 I've been using GNU/Linux for over a decade, so I feel right at home in that environment.

 ### Skills